 Don Sampson was ordained and installed as the organizing pastor of Crossroads in 2001.
 In 1996, after serving 14 years as a helicopter pilot in the U.S. Marine Corps, Don resigned from active duty to follow the Lord’s leading to pursue a calling to become a full-time pastor.
 He continued to serve in the Marine Corps Reserve until retiring in 2007 at the rank of colonel.
-After earning a Master of Divinity from Covenant Theological Seminary, Don was called by Harvester PCA in Springfield to plant Crossroads as a daughter congregation.
-He is now in the final stages of the Doctor of Ministry program at Trinity Evangelical Divinity School.
-Don and his wife Nancy have been married for 34 years.
+Don holds a Master of Divinity degree from Covenant Theological Seminary and a Doctor of Ministry from Trinity Evangelical Divinity School.
+Don and his wife Nancy have been married for 36 years.
 They have two grown daughters.